-Workshop Workshop (Preclinical) Clinical 1 hour x 5 weeks 24 hours over x 1 week 187.5 hours
+Workshop (Preclinical) Clinical

+25 hours over x 1 week 187.5 hours

 Unit Value

 4.5 units

 Use of recorded material

 This course will involve the production of audio and/or video recordings of UniSA students.
 To protect student privacy, you must not at any time disclose, reproduce or publish these recordings, or related material, in the public domain including online, unless the videoed students give consent for reproduction, disclosure or publication.
 This requirement is consistent with University statutes, by-laws, policies, rules and guidelines which you agreed to abide by when you signed the Student Enrolment Declaration.